Default Mode Network

 Dig deeper with Sebastian →

 The process related to the integration of experiences requires the narrative-like ordering of images and the coordination of those images with the subjectivity process.
-This is achieved by association cortices... of which the default mode network is the best-known example.
+This is achieved by association cortices of both cerebral hemispheres arranged in large-scale networks, of which the default mode network is the best-known example.

-Damasio positions the DMN as the primary large-scale network responsible for the narrative ordering of images and the coordination of experience with subjectivity.
+Damasio situates the DMN as the preeminent large-scale network responsible for narrative integration of experience and the constitution of subjectivity.

 Damasio, Antonio R., The strange order of things life, feeling, and the making, 2018supporting